rticommunity/rticonnextdds-examples/examples/recording_service/leveldb-integration/cpp/README.md

 - `Utils.hpp` and `Utils.cxx` implement some helper functions and, more importantly, the `UserKeyComparator` class that is used to customise the sample ordering in LevelDB.
-Because *Recorder* and *Replay* work based on time (they can be though about as time series storage) we need to make sure that samples are ordered in reception timestamp order, ascending and monotonic.
+Because *Recorder* and *Replay* work based on time (they can be thought of as time series storage) we need to make sure that samples are ordered in reception timestamp order, ascending, and monotonic.
 - `leveldb_recorder.xml`, `leveldb_replay.xml` and `leveldb_converter.xml`
   provide XML configurations for *Recorder*, *Replay* and *Converter*, respectively.
 The converter configuration file contains two configurations,